About this course

 Daniel successfully gained employment in the animation industry and has gone on to work as a freelance animator and compositer.
 Hear how Dan landed his dream job.

-Hear about Tanya's experience on the course and some of the work opportunities generated by the Enterprise office.
+Hear about work opportunities generated by the Enterprise office.

 See some of our students' work on flickr.